carlosefr/spinner-mouse/README.md

   * `s` switches to slow mode;
   * `n` switches to normal mode (whatever's set through the multi-turn potentiometer);
   * `r` switches to the default mode (slow/normal depending on whether the primary button was kept pressed at connect time);
+  * `+` increases the speed by 5%;
+  * `-` decreases the speed by 5%;
   * `c` shows the current mode.

 See the `retropie` directory in this repo for the [runcommand scripts](https://retropie.org.uk/docs/Runcommand/#runcommand-scripts) that I'm using with [RetroPie](https://retropie.org.uk) to dynamically switch modes depending on the emulator being started.

 ### Sensitivity Settings (in Emulators)

-In my case I have the multi-turn potentiometer set for a speed of 22 by default, which I find confortable for Arkanoid running under [lr-fbneo](https://github.com/libretro/fbneo).
+In my case I have the multi-turn potentiometer set for a speed of 22 by default, which I find confortable for Arkanoid running under [lr-fbneo](https://github.com/libretro/fbneo) on a 1680x1050 display.
 I prefer to run other games under [lr-mame2003-plus](https://github.com/libretro/mame2003-plus-libretro) to be able to adjust the sensitivity (the controller must be in slow mode for best results, see above).

 As different games used spinners with [different resolutions](https://wiki.arcadecontrols.com/index.php/Spinner_Turn_Count), the specific sensitivity settings for each game will also be different.
 Even games where the original spinner had a much higher resolution seem to work fine (e.g. Arkanoid's spinner had a resolution of 486 steps per turn).